Debre Markos: 20th century

-In March 1900 an expedition led by Percy Powell-Cotton visited Debre Markos and noted that ‘‘the town looked more like a town than Menelik's capital.
+In March 1900 an expedition led by Percy Powell-Cotton visited Debre Markos and noted that ‘‘the town looked more like a town than Menelik's capital."
+In 1906, Felix Rosen wrote admiringly of Debre Markos' many flowering bushes, which filled the air with the scent of honey.
+He noted that its idyllic footpaths, lined with blooming hedges, reminded him of Lower Saxony or England.

 The palace of Nigus Tekle Haimanot was remodeled in 1926 by his son Ras Hailu Tekle Haymanot, in the style of European buildings after his tour of Europe in the party of Ras Tefari.
 In 1935, the town had postal, telegraph, and telephone service.

-The Italians arrived in Debre Markos 20 May 1936.
-Through an interpreter, Achille Starace, who had arrived by plane, told the surprised local inhabitants that he had come to free them from their oppressors to their thorough bemusement.
+The Italians arrived in Debre Markos on 20 May 1936.
+Through an interpreter, Achille Starace, who had arrived by plane, told the surprised local inhabitants that he had come to free them from their slavery.
 Debre Markos was later isolated and practically besieged by a revolt in 1938.
 General Ugo Cavallero, with sixty thousand men and supported by airplanes and tanks, had crushed the revolt by the end of May.
 A major Italian fortification was located in the city during the existence of Italian East Africa, and captured by the British Gideon Force and Ethiopian Arbegnoch (or Resistance Fighters) 3 April 1941 during the East African Campaign.

 In 1957, Nigus Tekle Haimanot School in Debre Markos was one of 9 provincial secondary schools in Ethiopia.
 The next year, the town was one of 27 places in Ethiopia ranked as a First Class Township.
 In 1960 a branch of the Ethiopian Electric Light and Power Authority had started operation in Debre Markos.

-1968 rebellion

 In 1968 locals in Debre Markos and surrounding districts rebelled against the regional administration after series of accumulated burdens on civilians.
 The final straw was an attempt to introduce a new agricultural income tax.
 The population resisted the tax assessors, sent the customary petitions to the emperor to reverse the order and, when no response was forthcoming, rose in rebellion.
 The rebellion was eventually put down by the national army.
 The locals however won their cause; the tax order was scrapped.